A lot or a little?

 Families can talk about violence.
 This book has lots of gory battles -- but all the violence is set in a fantasy context.
 Does this make it easier to handle?

-This is an example of steampunk, which Wikipedia defines as "a sub-genre of science fiction, alternate history and speculative fiction that... involves an era of world where steam power is still widely used -- usually the 19th century and often Victorian era Britain -- [and] incorporates prominent elements of either science fiction or fantasy."
+This is an example of steampunk, with elements of either science fiction and fantasy.
 Leviathan and its sequel are other examples.
 Why do you think this genre is popular?

 Our editors recommend